 - Within 1-2 days of germination, your sprouts are ready to eat.
 Shake lose the seed shells and enjoy.

-Similar to eating any uncooked vegetable product (e.g. lettuce, spinach) that has come into contact with potential soilborne pathogens, all seeds may contain E. Coli, Salmonella, Listeria, etc..
+Similar to eating any uncooked vegetable product (e.g. lettuce, spinach) that has come into contact with potential soilborne pathogens, all seeds may potentially contain E. Coli, Salmonella, Listeria, etc..
 As such, your sprouts may be a potential source of foodborne illness.

-I personally eat them raw all the time.
+I personally eat sprouts raw all the time.
 But, food safety experts say the only safe way to eat a sprout is fully cooked.
 Please use your own discretion on eating raw agricultural products.

 One Skill, Multiple Uses